sagemath/trac_to_gh/Issue 828.md

 # Issue 828: edit() always puts the editor into the background

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/828

 Original creator: justin